 Problem Answer/Solution Overall failure.
 Use the iSCSISelect utility to clear the Adapter Configuration.
 See the Emulex Boot Manual for instructions.
 The driver loads successfully, but there are event 11 entries in the event log for the iSCSI driver.
 The most common cause is that the UCNA link is down.
-See "iSCSI Error Log on Windows Server 2008" on page 144 and look for specific event codes to confirm.
+See "iSCSI Error Log on Windows Server 2008" on page 127 and look for specific event codes to confirm.
 Unable to create a memory dump file on a system booted over iSCSI.
 Make sure the disk has enough free disk space to create the dump file.
 If a full memory dump is selected, the disk must have free space at least equivalent to the amount of physical memory in the system.
 Unable to log in to target from WMI.
 Ensure that the IP address on the UCNA is valid and the network connection has been set up to reach the target.
 If login is attempted after discovering the target, ensure that the correct UCNA port has been selected for the login.
 The iSCSI WMI GUI shows the target state as connected, but no LUNs are seen from the disk manager.
 Verify that the UCNA name used to connect to the target matches the UCNA name configured on the iSCSI target.
 Multipath configuration shows duplicate LUNs on the disk manager.
 Ensure that MPIO software is installed and the login options have selected the MPIO flag.
 On Windows Server 2008 and Windows Server 2008 R2 Operating Systems, the server role must be set up for Multipath.
 See the Emulex Boot Manual for more information on MPIO.
 Multipath configuration takes a long time to fail over or failover does not occur.
-Ensure that LDTO settings and ETO settings have been configured for MPIO.
+Ensure that link down timeout (LDTO) settings and extended timeout (ETO) settings have been configured for MPIO.
 These values must be set to 0.
-For more information, see "Configuring LDTO and ETO on Windows Server" on page 102.
-Sendtargets to an IET target fails because it violates the iSCSI specification.
-If you still want to add an IET target, you must add the target manually.
-This issue affects Sendtargets only.
+For more information, see "Configuring LDTO and ETO on Windows Server" on page 85.